 Company directed or top-down

-Individual and community directed or bottom-up
+Individual and community directed or

 Technology